Frequently Asked Dental Questions - Philadelphia, PA

 Will you accept my dental insurance?

 Yes!
-Dentex Dental is in-network with all PPO dental insurances and most state insurances as well.
+Dentex Dental of Philadelphia is in-network with all PPO dental insurances and most state insurances as well.
 Just give us a call with your policy information handy, and we’ll discuss how we can help you save at your next appointment.